 Finally, for the comfort of all users, the bullx B700 DLC blade system is ultra-silent.

-Based on an innovative architecture, the DLC blade range is designed to integrate the future generations of processors, co-processors, and accelerators, as soon as they become available.
+Based on an innovative architecture, the DLC blade range is designed to integrate the new generations of of Intel® Xeon Phi™ coprocessors and NVIDIA® Tesla GPUs.

 The bullx DLC B700 cabinet supports up to 80kW of electrical power.
 It includes: